andrajan/Udacity_coopandcompetition/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux_NoVis.zip) to obtain the "headless" version of the environment.
 You will **not** be able to watch the agent without enabling a virtual screen, but you will be able to train the agent.  (_To watch the agent, you should follow the instructions to [enable a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md), and then download the environment for the **Linux** operating system above._)

-2. Make sure the correct dependencies are installed.
-You will need, orch, numpy, mlagents,tensorboard, tensorflow and unity agents.
+2. Make sure the correct dependencies are installed, and this app is in your local folder.
+You will need, pytorch, numpy, mlagents, tensorboard, tensorflow and unity agents.
 Python must be version 3.6 in order to be compatible with unity agents.

 ### Implementation